nus-cs2103-AY2425S1/ip/docs/README.md

 ```

 ## Handling of exceptions
-There are multiple exceptions to catch invalid user input and they
+There are multiple exceptions to catch invalid user input, and they
 provide guidance on the correct way to format your input!

 # Hope that you enjoy using Nimbus!!!